Norbert’s Gambit: The Cheapest Way To Trade US Dollars

 Step 2 – Sell DLR on the TSX

-As soon as the transaction is filled, I initiate the sell for DLR in Canadian dollars for the number of shares I purchased.
+As soon as the transaction is filled, I initiate the sale for DLR in Canadian dollars for the number of shares I purchased.
 Again, I use a limit price of $13.35 CDN and I use the CAD dollar account to execute the transaction.

 Step 3 – Get Your Money